reactiveui/Akavache/README.md

 <img alt="Akavache" src="https://raw.githubusercontent.com/reactiveui/styleguide/master/logo_akavache/main.png" width="150" />

-# Akavache V11.1: An Asynchronous Key-Value Store for Native Applications
+# Akavache: An Asynchronous Key-Value Store for Native Applications

 Akavache is an *asynchronous*, *persistent* (i.e., writes to disk) key-value store created for writing desktop and mobile applications in C#, based on SQLite3.
 Akavache is great for both storing important data (i.e., user settings) as well as cached local data that expires.

-## What's New in V11.1
+## What's New

-Akavache V11.1 introduces a new **Builder Pattern** for initialization, improved serialization support, and enhanced cross-serializer compatibility:
+Akavache V11.1 introduced a new **Builder Pattern** for initialization, improved serialization support, and enhanced cross-serializer compatibility:

 - 🏗️ **Builder Pattern**: New fluent API for configuring cache instances
 - 🔄 **Multiple Serializer Support**: Choose between System.Text.Json, Newtonsoft.Json, each with a BSON variant